kyrahkkim/wadl_hugo/content/authors/corey/_index.md

 ---
 # Display name
-name: Corey Scher
+name: Corey Scher, MS

-# Rich (this should match the folder name)
+# Corey (this should match the folder name)
 authors:
 - Corey

 # Is this the primary user of the site?
-superuser: true
+#superuser: true

 # Role/position
-role: Glassier guru
+role: Geologist and remote sensing expert

 # Organizations/Affiliations
 #organizations: